 To revisit our call centre metaphor, imagine if the agent you spoke to first was able to give you a one time PIN that's valid for a short period of time.
 When you speak to the sales rep, they need only ask you for the PIN and you can continue without having to go through the initial security process.

 As you might imagine this gives you all sorts of advantages.

 It lets you secure the uptime of your site by duplicating it across more than one server.
 We always recommend using a minimum of two machines to host your site.
 That way, if one goes down, you can fall back on the other.
-In an ideal world you’d have different servers in different data centres.
+In an ideal world, you’d have different servers in different data centres, all managed under one cloud service.
 That way, should the unthinkable happen and an entire data centre goes down, your site will remain online.

 It also increases efficiency.
 Your load balancer splits the traffic nicely between the servers, preventing overloads.